-Often it seems that bipolar disorder dictates and dominates the lives of sufferers, but bipolar disorder CAN be managed.
+Often it seems that bipolar disorder dictates and dominates our lives, but bipolar disorder CAN be managed.
 Managing bipolar disorder is much more than getting diagnosed and taking prescribed medication.

-Some of the strategies people can use to manage bipolar disorder (and live a healthier life anyway) include:
+Some of the strategies we can use to manage bipolar disorder (and live a healthier life anyway) include:

-Project management for bipolar disorder is a life-long project whose goals are to keep illness at bay and live the fullest, happiest, most successful life that you want.
-Because there are two goals there are two groups of strategies.
+Project management for bipolar disorder is a life-long project where the goals are to keep the worst of our symptoms at bay and live a full, happy, successful life.
+Because there are two goals there are two strategies.

-To keep mental illness at bay, first learn to recognize your own particular idiosyncratic symptoms of becoming unwell.
-Secondly, plan how you will respond to those early warning signs.
-Involve your partner / family/ doctor/ shrink/ support group member/ peer mentor and decide together how you will stop your mood disorder or mental illness from getting worse.
+First, we must learn to recognize our own particular symptoms of becoming unwell.
+Secondly, we should plan how we will respond to those early warning signs.
+Involve your partner / family/ doctor/ shrink/ support group/ peer mentor and decide together how you will stop your mood disorder or mental illness from getting worse.
 Organize what you will do when you spot the signs of getting very sick, so that you and your own “Early Warning Team” can all spring into action, be safe and take good care for you in a crisis.